abd1ahmed/odin-recipes/README.md

 # odin-recipes

-This project is a simple recipe application that allows users to view, add, and delete recipes.
+This project is a simple recipe pages that allows users to view, add, and delete recipes.